StanciuDragosIoan/codepill-frontend/posts/intro-to-web-dev/intro-to-web-dev.md

 ![how the web works](request.jpg)

 Of course there are many types of content we can request from a server (we can have a simple webpage but also a video, a game, etc...) and we will not dive deep into this for now.
 We can also have multiple types of HTTP Requests like: [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET), [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST), [PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT), [PATCH](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH), [DELETE](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE).
 Feel free to read about them, but I think for this introductory article, we do not need to look at them in detail.

-This article is meant for those who have never wrote a line of code, and who will still, be able to build a nice application by reading it.
-For those of you who have prior experience, feel free to just skip below to building the application as you will definitely learn something new from it.

 ## HTML, CSS, JS basics